 However, if you have visible tattoos, the coffee shop may not be the best place for you to be employed.
 A policy at a national coffee chain that says visible tattoos are not allowed has always been around, but it’s rarely and not consistently enforced.

-Kayla, a tattooed Starbucks barista from Rochester Hills, MI has been employed with the company for several years.
-Recently she was given an ultimatum – get rid of the tattoo or find a new job.
+Kayla, a tattooed barista from Rochester Hills, Mich., has been employed with the company for several years.
+Recently she was given an ultimatum: get rid of the tattoo or find a new job.

 “What I was told by my manager and my district manager was that you have 30 days to begin a removal process for the tattoo or you must resign from your job.”

-In a similar situation, Benjamin Amos had tattoos when he was hired by Starbucks.
+In a similar situation, Benjamin Amos had tattoos when he was hired by the coffee chain.
 According to Amos, no one mentioned them during the seven years he was employed and working his way up to shift manager.
 Amos knew about and followed the corporate dress policy and kept his tattoos covered while working.

 Turning Over a New Leaf

-In a recent turn of events, Starbucks has said that it is reviewing its corporate dress code policy – including its policy against visible tattoos.
-After a petition to put an end to the tattoo policy gathered around 23,000 signatures, Starbucks sent an internal email to its employees stating that they are now reviewing their dress code.
+In a recent turn of events, the company has said that it is reviewing its corporate dress code policy – including its policy against visible tattoos.
+After a petition to put an end to the tattoo policy gathered around 23,000 signatures, the coffee chain sent an internal email to its employees stating that they are now reviewing their dress code.

-Starbucks may want to weigh the internal culture they want to foster.
-If they are looking to recruit talented creative types, perhaps allowing a flash of tattoo would open up the candidate pool and make employees feel that they work at a pretty hip place.
+Many companies may want to consider the internal culture they want to foster.
+If they are looking to recruit talented creative-types, perhaps allowing a flash of tattoo would open up the candidate pool and make employees feel that they work at a pretty hip place.